SphaeroX/swarm-influx-viewer/README.md

 ### Notes
 The `influx_query` function now automatically injects the configured bucket if the Flux query does not specify one or if the placeholder `INFLUX_BUCKET` is used.
 It also applies the configured measurement when no `_measurement` filter is present or when `MEASUREMENT` is used as a placeholder.

-If the configured bucket does not exist on the server, the helper raises a clear `ValueError` pointing out the missing bucket.
-Check your `INFLUX_BUCKET` setting whenever you encounter a `404` error from the API.

-All database helpers load their connection details from the environment on each call.
-Ensure `INFLUX_URL`, `INFLUX_TOKEN`, `INFLUX_ORG` and `INFLUX_BUCKET` are defined before running the agents or the helpers will raise a `ValueError`.

 ### Agents
 Each agent now resides in its own module under the `agents` package:
 - `database_manager.py` for database management